 Cochlear Implants for Single-Sided Deafness

-In contrast to monaural solutions, a cochlear implant can restore binaural hearing—that is, hearing with both ears.
-By bypassing the non-functioning hair cells in the affected cochlea, a cochlear implant can restore hearing to the deafened ear.
+In contrast to monaural solutions, a cochlear implant can help to restore binaural hearing—that is, hearing with both ears.
+By bypassing the non-functioning hair cells in the affected cochlea, a cochlear implant can help to restore hearing to the deafened ear.
 With two hearing cochleae, a cochlear implant recipient with single-sided deafness can appreciate significant benefits in speech understanding, ease of listening, and sound localization.1,16

 Let’s look at how a cochlear implant for single-sided deafness offers improved speech understanding in both quiet and noise.